Hugo von Radolin: Diplomatic career

+He was German ambassador to the Russian Empire from 1895 to 1901.

 Later life

 Upon his retirement, Radolin returned to Jarocin, where he focused on expanding his estate between 1911 and 1914.
 On 19 June 1915, the New York Times reported that Radolin and his wife were arrested in April and charged with espionage against the Triple Entente; they later clarified that the couple were simply requested to return to their home, where they were placed under house arrest.

-Prince Radolin died in 1917, and was interred in the family crypt in St. Martin's Church in Jarotschin.
+Prince Radolin died in 1917, and was interred in the family crypt in St. Martin's Church in Jarotschin, Poland.

 Marriages and issue

-On 4 July 1863 in London, Radolin-Radolinski married firstly Lucy Catherine Wakefield (1841-1880), the daughter of British Lieutenant-colonel Hon.
-Alfred Howard Wakefield and Marry Suffolk.
+On 4 July 1863 in London, Radolin-Radolinski married firstly Lucy Catherine Wakefield (1841-1880), the daughter of British Lieutenant-colonel John Howard Wakefield (1803-1862) and his Indian wife Maria Isobel (1814-1852), Christian-convert daughter of the Hereditary Vizier of Bushahr.
 From this marriage, they had four children.

-After Lucy's death from tuberculosis, Radolin married secondly in Oberglogau on 4 June 1892 to Countess Johanna von Oppersdorff (1864–1947), daughter of Count Hans von Oppersdorff (1832-1877) and Elisabeth of Talleyrand-Périgord, daughter of Alexandre de Talleyrand-Périgord, Duke of Dino and granddaughter of Princess Dorothea of Courland.
+After Lucy's death from tuberculosis, Radolin married secondly in Oberglogau on 4 June 1892 to Countess Johanna Elisabeth Karoline Philomena von Oppersdorff (1864–1947), eldest daughter of Count Hans von Oppersdorff (1832-1877) and his wife, Elisabeth Alexandrine Florence of Talleyrand-Périgord (1844-1880), daughter of Alexandre de Talleyrand-Périgord, Duke of Dino and granddaughter of Princess Dorothea of Courland.
 The wedding was a grand affair attended by Wilhelm II himself.
 They had three children from this marriage.